Underground Car Parks | Germany

 • Construction of the slurry wall, including concreting and reinforcement (further steps only after the concrete has cured)

-5. Concreting of the basement floor slab (U2), columns, and ceiling above U2, temporary bracing of the ceiling above U2 to the retaining wall (→ not applicable for "V2 - Temporary sheet piling"), and removal of the stiffening layer (BZ IV)
+5. Concreting of the basement floor slab (undergound level 2), columns, and ceiling above U2, temporary bracing of the ceiling above U2 to the retaining wall (→ not applicable for "V2 - Temporary sheet piling"), and removal of the stiffening layer

-6. Concreting of columns, ceiling above U1, including the reinforced concrete connection to the retaining wall (→ not applicable for "V2 - Temporary sheet piling") (EZ), removal of the temporary sheet piles (V2)
+6. Concreting of columns, ceiling above underground level 1, including the reinforced concrete connection to the retaining wall (→ not applicable for "V2 - Temporary sheet piling"), removal of the temporary sheet piles (V2)

 Loads